 Most Versatile Left Handed Electric Guitar

 The Fender above is perfect for all styles of music apart from heavier genres which require the thicker, warmer tone of humbuckers.
-For the same money, we can also check out the PRS SE Custom 24 which comes equipped with dual humbuckers!
+For similar money, we can also check out the PRS SE Custom 24 which comes equipped with dual humbuckers!

 PRS is a brand that isn’t desperately generous when it comes to catering to lefties, but luckily this modern classic from their more affordable SE series ticks all of the boxes.
 The craftsmanship and playability is spot on, and just look at it, it’s gorgeous!

-Main features include a mahogany body with a carved maple top, maple neck with 24 fret rosewood fingerboard, quality PRS 85/15 pickups, a super-stable PRS tremolo, and those famous bird inlays.
+Main features include a mahogany body with a carved maple top, maple neck with 24-fret rosewood fingerboard, quality PRS 85/15 pickups, a super-stable PRS tremolo, and those famous bird inlays.

 The modern wide thin profile neck is both comfortable and fast, ideal for jamming out solos and complex riffs.
 It also features a slightly shorter scale length of 25” which should make bending easier and bring wider stretches closer together.

 Its versatility is further enhanced by the ability to split the humbucker coils for a brighter single-coil sound.
-This PRS can really do it all – a true swiss army knife of an electric guitar!
+This PRS can really do it all – a true Swiss army knife of an electric guitar!

 PRS is so confident in the quality of this electric guitar that they actually offer a limited lifetime warranty along with it.
 So you can be safe in the knowledge that if something does go wrong you are fully covered.